-1. Introduction:
+2.9.1.
+Introduction:

-The Development Bank of Southern Africa (DBSA) has approved the development and implementation of a Revenue Enhancement Programme (REP) support for the Recipient.
-It is a condition to the Agreement that a Project Steering Committee (PSC) be established between the DBSA and the Recipient in order to support the delivery of the Project funded by the DBSA accordingly, and in order to give effect to the above, the Parties agree as set out herein.
+The Development Bank of Southern Africa (DBSA) has approved the development and implementation of a Revenue Enhancement Programme (REP) support for the Municipality.

+It is a condition to the Agreement that a Project Steering Committee (PSC) be established between the DBSA and the Municipality to support the delivery of the Project funded by the DBSA accordingly, and to give effect to the above, the Parties agree as set out herein.

-- 1.1 Establishment of the Steering Committee upon the Agreement becoming unconditional in accordance with its terms (save for any condition therein requiring the establishment of the PSC), it is agreed that: - 1.1.1 the PSC is hereby established as the joint steering committee in terms of the Agreement; and - 1.1.2 the role of the PSC is to provide strategic direction relating to the Project and to guide and coordinate the execution of the Project.
+2.9.1.1Establishment of the Project Steering Committee upon the Agreement becoming unconditional in accordance with its terms (save for any condition therein requiring the establishment of the PSC), it is agreed that:

+- a. the PSC is hereby established as the joint steering committee in terms of the Agreement; and - b. the role of the PSC is to provide strategic direction relating to the Project and to guide and coordinate the execution of the Project.

-2. Purpose of this Document
+2.9.2 Purpose of this Document

 The purpose of this document is to establish the terms of reference for the PSC.
 The terms of reference in turn establish the mandate roles and functions for the PSC.

-The PSC is the key body within the Project governance structure responsible for the oversight and operational project issues associated with the Recipient Programme.
+The PSC is the key body within the Project governance structure responsible for the oversight and operational project issues associated with the implementation of Revenue Enhancement Programme.

-3. Function of the PSC
+e) 2.9.3.
+Function of the Municipal PSC

-The function of the PSC is to provide oversight for the operational issues the associated with the provision of Revenue Enhancement support to the municipality.
-The PSC is responsible for monitoring project's budget, progress, benefits realized and also monitoring risks, quality and timelines of delivery according to the Project Implementation Plan.
-The PSC's scope of work is further elaborated below.
+The function of the PSC is to provide oversight for the operational issues associated with the provision of Revenue Enhancement support to the municipality.
+The PSC is responsible for monitoring project's budget, progress, benefits realized and monitoring risks, quality, and timelines of delivery according to the Project Implementation Plan.
+The PSC's role is further elaborated below.

-3.1 Role of the PSC
+f) 2.9.3.1 Role of the Municipal PSC